khadijambwana/Healthcare_analytics/README.md

 ### Project by: [kHADIJA MBWANA]

 ## Project Objective
 The primary goal of this project is to analyze an hospital admissions dataset to uncover insights that can help optimize hospital operations, reduce costs, and improve patient outcomes.
-By using SQL for data querying and Power BI for visualization, this analysis addresses critical business questions related to length of stay, resource utilization, and patient demographics.
+By using SQL for data querying,excel for data cleaning and Power BI for visualization, this analysis addresses critical business questions related to length of stay, resource utilization, and patient demographics.

 ---